lucbloom/photo_cycle/README.md

 - Can be ran stand-alone for your viewing pleasure
 - Flip forward and backward with arrow keys
 - Always fill the screen, no matter the aspect ratio or zoom level
-- Optional caption: date + folder of origin (e.g. Kopenhagen 22-07-2012)
+- An optional caption: date + folder of origin (e.g. Kopenhagen 22-07-2012)
+- Location information for the photo
 - Background color (for images with transparency)
 - Synchronized cycle or one-by-one per monitor
 - Option to only use a single screen (black on the rest)